Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 You can watch street performers along the promenade leading up to the beach.

-There’s also light shows and street art lit up at night, though it will vary by season, and is more lively during the summer.
+There’s also light shows and street art lit up at night, though it will vary by season.

-There’s lots of restaurants on the promenade and at Haeundae Market where you can grab dinner before you relax on the beach.
+There’s lots of restaurants on the promenade and street food at Haeundae Market where you can grab dinner before you relax on the beach.

 Mid-Morning (2-3 hours)